 17.2.
 CrossFit Southampton reserves the right to refuse admission and/or to expel or suspend any member forthwith if any member shall, in the opinion of the owners, cause nuisance or annoyance to the other gym members or guests; and for any breach of CrossFit Southampton’s rules or misuse of gym facilities, or for any other reason which CrossFit Southampton may deem appropriate.

 18.1.
 Suspension for medical reasons will require support in writing from your doctor and will only apply from the date of receipt of the letter.
 A letter from your doctor will be required on your return to fitness.

-18.3.
-Suspension of a three-month contract will result in the initial commitment period being extended for the length of the suspension.
+18.2.
+Suspension during the minimum three-month contract will result in the initial commitment period being extended for the length of the suspension.

 19.1.
 Members must at all times observe the membership rules and Gym Rules, and comply with any reasonable directions which the director/manager/coach/trainer may give to ensure the smooth operation of CrossFit Southampton, the facilities and the convenience of members.

 19.2.
 Any dispute or difference which may arise with regard to the interpretation of these rules shall be determined by the directors whose decision shall be final.

 19.3.
 CrossFit Southampton reserves the right to amend these rules and all tariff charges at any time and without notice to the individual members although notification of the change will be displayed on CrossFit Southampton by notices posted on notice boards and through email/newsletters.
 If any provision in these rules is declared illegal or otherwise unenforceable, the remaining provisions shall remain in full force and effect.